|January 4, 1782 - The Bank of North America opens its doors as

-the Robert Morris, the superintendent of Finance recommends the
+Robert Morris, the superintendent of Finance, recommends the creation

-creation of a national mint and decimal coins.
+of a national mint and decimal coins.
 The bank, along with the

-March 20 - Lord North resigns as British Prime Minister, leading the way for a New British cabinet agrees to recognize United States independence.
+March 20, 1782 - Lord North resigns as British Prime Minister, leading the way for a New British cabinet to agree to recognize United States independence.

-September 3 - In Paris, France, John Adams leads an American delegation to France and signs the Treaty of Paris officially ending the Revolutionary War between the United States and Britain.
-The treaty was signed at the Hotel d'York, which was one of the most prestigious of all Paris hotels at the time and even today the building, currently a hotel by the name
+September 3, 1783 - In Paris, France, John Adams leads an American delegation and signs the peace treaty officially ending the Revolutionary War between the United States and Britain.

-November 3 - Army is ordered disbanded by General George Washington.
-After the British leaves New York City on November 25, Washington bids goodbye to his officers at Fraunces Tavern in New York City on December 4.
+November 3, 1783 - The Continental Army is ordered disbanded by General George Washington.
+After the British leave New York City on November 25, Washington bids goodbye to his officers at Fraunces Tavern in New York City on December 4.

 Noah Webster publishes the American Spelling Book, a bestseller.
 More than a million copies are sold of "Webster's Dictionary."
 Webster's Dictionary is credited for standardizing spelling and pronunciation in the United States of America.

-between Great Britain and the United States, ending the conflict that
+Great Britain and the United States, ending the conflict that would

 By the end of 1784, trade with Great Britain had returned as Britain receives its first bales of imported American cotton.

-joins John-Pierre Blanchard, a French aviation pioneer, to become the
+John-Pierre Blanchard, a French aviation pioneer, to become the first

-first men to cross the English channel by air, traveling from Dover,
+men to cross the English channel by air, traveling from Dover, England

-England to Calais, Francein in hydrogen gas balloon.
+to Calais, France in a hydrogen gas balloon.

-Stewart Dean, the most famous navigator of Albany, New York, sailed from Albany to China from late 1984 through the year of 1785 year.
+Stewart Dean, the most famous navigator of Albany, New York, sails from Albany to China from late 1784 through the year of 1785.
 Dean, on the private schooner Nimrod, had been captured by the British at St. Kitts in 1782, and later released.

 December 1786 - Columbian magazine publishes sketch of John Fitch’s new invention, the steamboat.
 He launches it on the Delaware River in 1787 with six large paddles, like an Indian canoe, that was powered by a steam engine.

-Rhode Island farmers struck against merchants who refused to accept the depreciated paper currency.
+Rhode Island farmers strike against merchants who refused to accept the depreciated paper currency.

 farmers, led by Daniel Shays, revolt against their creditors and high